Michigan vs. Iowa NCAA Football Odds, Plays and Insights | December 4, 2021

 Iowa Stats and Trends

-- Iowa has seven wins against the spread in 12 games this year.

-- Iowa's games this season have hit the over on five of 12 set point totals (41.7%).
+- Iowa's games this year have hit the over five times in 12 opportunities (41.7%).

-- When Iowa records more than 17.2 points, it is 7-2 against the spread and 9-0 overall.
+- Iowa is 7-2 against the spread and 9-0 overall when the team notches more than 17.2 points.

-- In games that Iowa churns out over 319.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Iowa piles up more than 319.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Hawkeyes have 15 turnovers this season, equal to the number of takeaways for the Wolverines.
+- The Hawkeyes have 15 giveaways this season, while the Wolverines have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.